Tariq-Mehmood-Malik/Ansible-Handbook/README.md

    sudo apt install python3-winrm
    ```
   ### Setting inventory file for windows host on controller
-   winrm connection requires additional information in to establish connection.
+   winrm connection requires additional information in order to establish connection.
 This information can be added in inventory as following:
   ```ini
    [windows]
    192.168.0.122            # window host IP